 Tuition and fees are due one week prior to the start of each semester (Fall and Spring).
 Payments for Winter and Summer term classes must be paid in full by the first day of class.
 Students who have a certified student loan for an amount sufficient to cover the outstanding balance for any term will not be required to make an additional payment until the loan has been disbursed.
-Payments may be made in person to the Business Office by cash, check, or money order; or they may be made online through the Populi Student Information System by credit or debit card.
+Payments may be made in person to the Business Office by cash, check, or money order; or they may be made online through the Populi Student Information System by e-check, credit card, or debit card.

-Students unable to pay the full semester's charges should make prior arrangements with the Business Office to fulfill their financial responsibilities through a deferred-payment plan.
-The deferred-payment plan allows students to defer a portion of their tuition and fees.
+Students unable to pay the full semester's charges by the due date should make prior arrangements with the Business Office to fulfill their financial responsibilities through a deferred-payment plan.
+The payment plan allows students to pay their tuition and fees over the course of the semester.
 A minimum payment for tuition and fees must be made one week prior to the start of the term.
 The remaining balance must be paid in two monthly payments.
 A \$50 service charge will be added to the unpaid balance each month.

-Students with outstanding balances who have not requested a deferred-payment plan or obtained a certified student loan by the end of the first month of class will be subject to administrative withdrawal.
-No individual who has unpaid financial obligations to the seminary, including tuition, fees, or past-due rent, shall be permitted to register, take final examinations, receive a degree, or be issued an official transcript.
+Students with outstanding balances who have not requested a payment plan or obtained a certified student loan by the end of the first month of class will be subject to administrative withdrawal.
+No individual who has unpaid financial obligations to the seminary, including tuition, fees, or past-due rent, shall be permitted to register, take final examinations, or receive a degree.
 A student who, due to unmet financial obligations to the seminary, is prevented from taking final examinations at the regularly scheduled time will not be allowed to take them at a later time.